 Stakeholders and their interests

 The system has various stakeholders that will interact with it.
-Each stakeholder has different requirements and functionality from the system.
+Each stakeholder has different requirements and functionality needs from the system.
 Below, the primary and secondary stakeholders are outlined, along with their requirements that will most affect the design of a suitable architecture.